-Information on mumps - 8th March 2017
+Information on mumps - 17th November 2017

 The infection usually passes within a week or two without causing any further problems but it can sometimes lead to complications.

 - Inflammation of the pancreas

 Mumps is spread through coughing and sneezing, or direct contact with respiratory droplets (e.g. kissing or contact with tissues or hands with saliva on them).

 A person with mumps is infectious from several days before the start of the swelling in their glands to five days after swelling starts.